Morro do Chapéu

 Park History

-Morro do Chapéu State Park was created in 1973 by the state government of Bahia to protect the area's remarkable geology, biodiversity, and cultural heritage.
-It was one of the early state parks established in Bahia and has grown in importance as awareness of the Chapada Diamantina region's ecological value expanded.
-The park is managed by INEMA, the Bahia Environmental Institute, which works with researchers, local communities, and tourism operators to promote sustainable visitation.
-Since its creation, the park has become a popular destination for ecotourism, scientific research, and environmental education, complementing the nearby Chapada Diamantina National Park and reinforcing regional conservation goals.
+Morro do Chapéu State Park was first created in 1973 by state decree 23.682, but no measures were taken for its implementation.
+The park was re-created by state decree 7.413 on August 17, 1998, formally establishing it as a functioning protected area managed by INEMA, the Bahia Environmental Institute.
+[1] Since its re-creation, the park has become a popular destination for ecotourism, scientific research, and environmental education, complementing the nearby Chapada Diamantina National Park and reinforcing regional conservation goals.

 Major Trails And Attractions

-The park features several signature attractions including the Ferro Doido Falls (Cachoeira do Ferro Doido), a spectacular 100-meter waterfall plunging into a sandstone gorge accessible via viewing platforms and short hiking trails.
-Other highlights include the Morro do Chapéu itself, viewpoints offering panoramas of the surrounding plateau, and prehistoric rock art sites in caves and shelters.
+The park features several signature attractions including the Cachoeira do Ferro Doido, a spectacular waterfall plunging into a sandstone canyon that rises over 100 meters, accessible via viewing platforms and short hiking trails.
+Other highlights include the Morro do Chapéu summit, viewpoints offering panoramas of the surrounding plateau, and prehistoric rock art sites in caves and shelters including Brejões and Igrejinha.
 Trails lead to scenic overlooks, natural swimming holes, and unique rock formations sculpted by wind and water.
 The Buracão cave, a geological feature combining a collapsed cavern and a waterfall, is another popular destination.
 Visitors can also explore relics of diamond mining and enjoy birdwatching in areas rich with cerrado and campo rupestre species.

 Visitor Facilities And Travel

 The park is reached via the town of Morro do Chapéu, located about 380 kilometers from Salvador via BR-324 and BA-052, with driving times of five to six hours.
 Regional bus service connects the town to Salvador and Feira de Santana.
 The town offers hotels, pousadas, restaurants, and tourism services, while the park features marked trails, viewpoints, and interpretive signage.
-Some attractions require short hikes or the services of local guides, particularly for cave visits and more remote waterfalls.
+Some attractions require the services of local guides, particularly for cave visits and more remote waterfalls.
 Visitors should bring sun protection, water, and sturdy footwear.
-The best time to visit is the dry season from May to September, when trails are safer and viewpoints offer the clearest panoramas, though rainy season waterfalls are especially dramatic.
+The best time to visit is the dry season from May to September, when trails are safer and viewpoints offer the clearest panoramas.

 Conservation And Sustainability